 Urinary incontinence is not uncommon following surgery for prostate cancer treatment.
 Many men would regain control of their bladder between 6 to 12 months following surgery.
-Here at our New York prostate health center, we encourage men who just underwent surgery to improve symptoms of urinary incontinence through steps that will help them regain control of their pelvic floor muscles.
+Here at our prostate health center, we encourage men who just underwent surgery to improve symptoms of urinary incontinence through steps that will help them regain control of their pelvic floor muscles.

 Here’s a quick guide to slowly but surely regaining pelvic muscle strength and significantly reduce leaking episodes:

 - Begin by identifying your pelvic floor muscles.
 Practice slowing or stopping urine flow while emptying your bladder.
 If you are able to slow or stop the flow, you are actually squeezing the right muscles.
 If you’re not sure if you’ve got the right muscles, stand in front of the mirror with no clothes on and notice if your penis draws in while your scrotum simultaneously lifts up while trying to stop urine flow.
 If you don’t see your penis drawing in and scrotum lifting up, you’re not squeezing the right muscles.
 A sensation of “letting go” is also normal while relaxing the muscles.

 - Using the correct technique is very important when trying to control your pelvic floor muscles.
 When squeezing the muscles, try to breathe normally and keep everything above the belly button relaxed.

 - After mastering the “lift and squeeze” technique, try to hold the squeeze to up to 10 seconds.
 If you’re already comfortable doing this, repeat this 10 times for at least 3 times a day.